justinas/paas/DESIGN.md

 issued by the *client CA*.

-We assume that every client has a unique certificate and so use the certificates to uniquely identify clients.
+We assume that every client has a unique certificate and so use the certificates to uniquely identify clients by the X.509 Common Name.
-Internally, a cryptographic hash of the client certificate could be used to have a short, strong identifier for a client.

 All authenticated users are allowed to spawn processes.
 However, any given user is only authorized to manage (read logs, read status, stop)